School Pipeline Safety Toolkit

 Leak, Hazard and Emergency Response

-Once you have determined what pipeline products are being transported in the pipeline(s) near your school, you can reference this "Leak, Hazard and Emergency Response" summary to efficiently see the:
+Once you have determined what pipeline products are being transported in the pipeline(s) near your school, you can reference this “Leak Recognition and Response Guidance” summary to efficiently see the following:

 - Indications of a Leak